mattbowen/akka-web-template/README.md

 Akka Web Template
 =================
-This is an sbt-based, scala Akka project that sets up a web project with REST and comet support.
+This is a sbt-based, scala Akka project that sets up a web project with REST and comet support.
 It includes a simple hello-world style demo application and an actor boot class.
 It is inspired by efleming969's [akka-template-rest][].
 However, it differs in that it

 * uses sbt dependencies instead of setting up maven repositories
 * uses the Akka sbt plugin